strictdoc-project/strictdoc/docs/sphinx/source/strictdoc_01_user_guide.rst

     TITLE: Function B
     STATEMENT: System A shall do B.
     COMMENT: Test comment.
-    REFS:
+    RELATIONS:
     - TYPE: Parent
       VALUE: REQ-001
     - TYPE: File
       VALUE: /full/path/file.py

 Reserved fields
 ~~~~~~~~~~~~~~~

 While it is possible to declare a grammar with completely custom fields, there
-is a fixed set of reserved fields that StrictDoc uses for the presentation of
-table of contents and document structure:
+is a fixed set of reserved fields that StrictDoc uses for the presentation of the table of contents and the document structure:

 .. list-table:: Reserved fields in SDoc's grammar
    :widths: 20 80